jaeyk/comp_thinking_social_science/docs/08_big_data.md

 - Short answer: To do so, you need interfaces between R and a database.
 We use [`RSQLite`](https://github.com/r-dbi/RSQLite) in this tutorial because it's easy to set up.

 - Long answer: The `DBI` package in R provides a client-side interface that allows `dplyr` to work with databases.
-DBI is automatically installed when you installed `dbplyr`.
+DBI is automatically installed when you install `dbplyr`.
 However, you need to install a specific backend engine (a tool for communication between R and a database management system) for the database (e.g., `RMariaDB`, `RPostgres`, `RSQLite`).
 In this workshop, we use SQLite because it is the easiest to get started with.
 I love PostgreSQL because it's open-source and also powerful to do [many amazing things](https://www.postgresql.org/docs/current/functions.html) (e.g., text mining, geospatial analysis).
 If you want to build a data warehouse, an analytical platform, consider using Spark (Hadoop).

 2. Copy a table to the database

 - Option 1: You can create a table and insert rows manually.
-To do that, you also need to define the data schema (the database structure).
+You also need to define the data schema (the database structure) to do that.

 - Table
     - Collection of rows